Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

 4. Flatten the pera (dough ball) on each side

-5. Take the flattened pera (dough ball) and further flatten it by pressing it between the palm of your right hand and the fingers of your left hand.
+5. Take the flattened pera (dough ball) and further flatten it by pressing it, and rotating it anti-clockwise, between the palm of your right hand and the fingers of your left hand.
 This will also make the pera bigger in preparation for being rolled out.

 6. Roll out the flattened pera to roughly the size of a side plate, ensuring that you turn the flattened disc often and apply even pressure when rolling to give a round shape!
 As you roll out, if the roti is sticking, dip both sides in the flour, but you must shake off the excess flour.
 You need just enough flour to prevent sticking but never too much as you will have a hard, dry roti when you cook it.

 7. Take the rolled out disc and firmly pass the disc from one hand to another.
 This helps to shake off any excess flour and make the disc a fraction bigger.
 Pass it back and forth roughly 10 times.
-This move is not a throw of the roti from hand to hand.
-The hands stay very close and it is almost a slapping movement.
+This move is NOT a throw of the roti from hand to hand.
+The hands stay very close and it is almost a slapping/clapping movement.

-8. Heat a tava (flat plate) to a medium to high heat.
-Take the roti and, in one firm motion, put one side down onto a tava (flat plate).
+8. Pre-heat a Tava (flat plate) to a medium to high heat.
+If you don’t have a Tava, then any flat smooth pan will do.
+Take the roti and, in one firm motion, put one side down onto a Tava (flat plate).
 Do not throw it.
 Place it (slap it) firmly onto the tava.

 9. The moment you can see the dough cooking, (some colour change), turn the roti over.
-It’s important not to over cook the first side, so this will be around 10 seconds – fairly quick!
+It’s important NOT to over-cook the first side, so this will be around 5-7 seconds – fairly quick!
 Look for the colour change…rather than count seconds (a guideline).
 As you can see from the picture below, the first side does not have any brown spots on it

 10.The second side stays on the heat until you have a number of brown spots.